House of Representatives of Puerto Rico: Elections

 Elections to the House are held every four years on the Tuesday after the first Monday of November, along with the elections for governor, resident commissioner, the Senate, the mayors, and the municipal assemblies.
 The last election was held on 3 November 2020 where the members of the 31st House of Representatives of Puerto Rico House of Representatives of Puerto Rico were elected.
 The next election is scheduled for 5 November 2024 where the members of the 30th House of Representatives of Puerto Rico will be elected.
 Members of the House are elected for a four-years term.

-Only American citizens (including Puerto Ricans) that meet all the following requirements may vote for representatives:
+Only a US Citizen that meets all the following requirements may vote for representatives: